 The earth stations as described in this paragraph correspond to non-GSO satellite systems.
 Several types of terminals are to be considered, with technical characteristics as shown in the following Table.

+[Editor’s note: Membership is invited to submit representative earth station parameters, taking into account Table 4 below.]

 Table 4